jaidharosenblatt/monopoly/doc/plan/DESIGN_PLAN.md

 * Three versions of every property: To fill all the extra spaces each property is repeated three times on the board.
 This will require that whenever a property is bought all three versions get added to the players list of properties.
 This is important because while buying one gives you all three, you can arrange houses on them separately.
 * Winning the game: In this version a winner is only crowned when they control all of the properties.
 This means that players are still in when they go bankrupt,though they don't pay anything and can only earn money(e.g. through passing GO).
 A specific rules class implementation on the back end will be able to evaluate the rules for bankrupty and winning the game
 ## Design Considerations
+* The first design consideration is what information we are going to pass from the backend to the front end.
+The first option is to pass the ignition condition of the game to the front end when creating the game.
+We then would only pass the information that has changed in an object.
+This object would be created in the back end and have methods that could be used by the front end to access the needed information.
+This info would then be used to change the board.
+This would be easier if we are making the animations interesting or adding extensions.
+This also allows the front end to not need to decipher what has changed because the back end is only giving the information that has changed.
+Another option is to do a “refresh” where the front end gets every piece of information every time something has been updated.
+This solution is not as efficient what make it easier for the front end.
+It is not doing any processing of the information. it is simply loading up the new information where the old info was.
+This puts all the mechanics of the change in the backend and creates better separation between the two parts.
+We have decided to do a combination of both, with the back end passing every piece of information but also specifics like what property the player is now on to allow the front end the flexibility to create interesting and appealing visuals.

+* Another important design consideration is how the back end is going to handle ownership of properties.
+The first option and most similar to real life is the play can have an instance carriable that holds a collection of the properties that that player owns.
+This is easy when the player is landing on a property they own and when the player is deciding to put houses on their properties.
+The second option is to have the property hold an enum corresponding to a players.
+This option is better when a player lands on another player’s property or when looking to trade.
+Another important consideration is the respective size of each of these objects.
+The player object already holds a tremendous amount of information such as imager, amount of money, current place on the board, cards, and houses.
+The properties hold much less like image and price.
+For these reasons we have decided that each player will hold the information regarding the properties that they own.